-- 1 In ZENworks Control Center, navigate to Policies and click the policy link for the Microsoft Data Encryption policy that you are using in your zone, and then select the Details tab. - 2 Under Common Tasks (in the left navigation pane) click Encryption: Export Keys. - 3 Specify a name for the key file. - The file requires a .kbk extension.
+- 1 In ZENworks Control Center, click Endpoint Security. - 2 Under Common Tasks (in the left navigation pane) click Encryption: Export Keys. - 3 Specify a name for the key file. - The file requires a .kbk extension.
 If you do not add the .kbk extension, it is added automatically. - 4 Specify a password for the key file. - Make sure you remember the password.
 It is required in order to import the keys into another Management Zone or reimport them into the current zone (as a restored backup). - 5 Click OK.